orbitmines/archive/projects/OrbitMines Minimap.md

 *Could also just go here: A minimap of how the metaverse is actually going to happen.
 And accidentally rename something to the fadiverse along the way.*
 *The Linux of programming languages*
 *A world in which learning, science, ..., engineering are all an exploratory game.*
+*All ongoing projects in a single overview.*

+Many of these steps are still quite uncertain, but the direction is clear.

 ###### Infrastructure - Minimal setup
 - [ ] [[Writing - 2024.
 A Universal Language]] bridge/inter-compilation